 The refrigerant used in the air-con system is critical to the system working properly, without it, no air-con!
 This refrigerant changes from a gas to a liquid and back into a gas again as it flows around the system.
 As it does this, some of the gas passes out of the system which is why it eventually runs out.

-This is the most common reason why your air-con has stopped working although it could be due to a leak or a crack in the pipes which we will need looking into.
+This is the most common reason why your air-con has stopped working although, it could be due to a leak or a crack in the pipes which we will need to look into.